xubowen0816/bowen-xu.github.io/_research/GNN Bandits with Social Network.md

 * Design a **constrained** GNN (Graph Neural Network) bandit algorithm with social network.
 * Design a GNN (Graph Neural Network) bandit algorithm with **dependent arms** applied in social network.
 -->

+Use GNN and bandit algorithms to solve client selection problem with graph structures and operational constraints like budget and fairness.